ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 playerSplits[index] = (time() - players[player.id].startTime) - totalPreviousSplitTime
 ```

-Using the function `GetTotalPreviousSplitTime`, we get back the total time of previous splits.
+Using the function `GetTotalPreviousSplitTime`, you get back the total time of previous splits.
 This allows us to update the current split time by subtracting the total time of previous splits away from the time the race has currently took.

 ```lua linenums="1"
 Events.BroadcastToPlayer(player, "SetSplitTime", index, playerSplits[index], time() - players[player.id].startTime)
 ```

-We then broadcast to the player so the client script can update the UI.
+You then broadcast to the player so the client script can update the UI.

 - `player`
     The player that will receive this broadcast.